backtrace-labs/backtrace-morgue/README.md

 ```

 If you are using an on-premise version of `coronerd`, use `morgue setup`
 to configure the initial organization and user.
+For example, if the server is
+`backtrace.mycompany.com`, then you would run `morgue setup http://backtrace.mycompany.com`.
+We recommend resetting your password after you enable SSL (done by configuring
+your certificates).